This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for United Technologies (NYSE:UTX)

 - Pratt and Whitney EBITDA margins: UTC has been showing promise in this business segment by researching and developing new state of the art aviation engines.
 The company has a contract with the U.S. Air Force to develop the F135 engine for their F35 jets while also developing a liquid fuel J-2X engine to support NASA’s vision for space exploration.
 If it is able to meet these challenges, it will be able to command a premium for its products, leading to an increase in Pratt and Whitney EBITDA margins.
-Should this occur, and margins exceed 20.5% versus our forecast of around 17.7% by the end of the Trefis forecast period, there would be a potential upside of nearly 4% to the current price estimate.
+Should this occur, and margins exceed 20% versus our forecast of around 18% by the end of the Trefis forecast period, there could be a potential upside of nearly 4% to the current price estimate.

 Otis EBITDA margins: With local competitors in international markets trying to compete against Otis on the basis of price, Otis' profitability might take a dip if it is not able to lower its costs.
-If that happens, Otis' EBITDA margins could fall from approximately 24% to about 20% by the end of the forecast period, thus providing a downside of about 4% to the Trefis price estimate.
+If that happens, Otis' EBITDA margins could fall from around 23.4% to about 20% by the end of the forecast period, thus providing a downside of about 4% to the Trefis price estimate.

 We estimate that the Pratt and Whitney and Otis businesses constitute about half of United Technologies' value, for the following reasons: